Exploring Persona Sentiment Sensitivity in Personalized Dialogue Generation: Study Design and Experimental Setup

 \section{Study Design and Experimental Setup}

 This section explains the overall basic setup for our study.
 We first introduce the dataset and describe how we construct polarized user profiles.
-Next, we present our research questions, detail the dialogue generation strategies, and describe the evaluation metrics used to assess dialogue quality.
+Next, we present our research questions, detail the dialogue generation strategies, and describe the metrics used to assess the dialogues.
 We use four RTX 4090 GPUs to generate and evaluate all the dialogues.